onShowcase/EducationPolicies/socialmedia.md

 * Employees must not attempt to impersonate the school through an unofficial or spoof account.

 #### Should (recommended)
-*	Employees should always treat their peresonal account posts as public, even if an account has privacy settings enabled, as posts can always be screenshotted and shared.
+*	Employees should always treat their personal account posts as public, even if an account has privacy settings enabled which state otherwise, as posts can always be screenshotted and shared.

 #### May (optional)
 * Employees may have personal accounts on any social networks they choose.